admin@noxenstudio.com Notion Certified Partner

 Automatic enrichment of Notion contacts for Inclimo, a climate tech VC.

 When a new contact lands in the CRM, the agent pulls the LinkedIn profile and fills in role, career, areas of expertise, and education.
-Analysts save 10–20 minutes of manual search per profile, and they review many every day.
+Analysts save 10 to 20 minutes of manual search per profile, and they review many every day.

 THE TASK